AnyLog-co/documentation/getting started.md

     create work directories
     ```
     The command needs to be issued only once on the physical or virtual machine.

-* The following commands list the directories on an AnyLog node:
+* The following command list the directories on an AnyLog node:
      ```anylog
     get dictionary _dir
     ```